 Sounds that mimic low rumblings could mean either your furnace needs a routine tune-up or there is an issue with the burner.
 Either way, an experienced HVAC technician can diagnose the problem with your system and advise you on the lifespan of your existing unit.

-If your furnace system has required repairs the past couple of seasons and this season is shaping up for another round of repairs, it is time to do the math.
+If your furnace system has required repairs the past couple of seasons and this season is shaping up for another writing a paper round of repairs, it is time to do the math.
 Consider how old your system is.
 An older unit with increasing repair bills and inefficient utility costs will add up to a figure that may be greater than a newer more energy-efficient furnace unit.

 Call The Professionals